catherineholland1/Papers/README.md

 Papers within this repository include:

 ### A Bayesian hierarchical model for spatial compositional data with zeros and missing values
-*Submitted to Spatial Statistics*
+*Submitted to Spatial Statistics* LINK

 ### A Bayesian hierarchical mixture model for classifying compositional data with structural zeros
-*Submitted to Computational Statistics & Data Analysis*
+*Submitted to Computational Statistics & Data Analysis* LINK